 plt.plot(splitting_values,ssr_values);

-The result looks as the following.
+The result looks as the following figure:

 Splitting Value for Root Node versus Sum of Squared Residuals

-The above visualization indicates that 85.0, or any value between the second point and the third point, is the best splitting value for root node.
+The visualization from the preceding figure indicates that 85.0, or any value between the second point and the third point, is the best splitting value for root node.

-There are only two records in the first node at depth of 1 so we focus on the second node and repeat the process above.
+There are only two records in the first node at depth of 1, so we focus on the second node, and repeat the process explained here.
 The code is omitted due to space limitation.
 The visualization of the sum of squared residuals is the following.

 Splitting Choices at the Second Node at Depth 1

 Now, in order to achieve the minimal sum of squared error, we should put the last data point into one children node.
 However, you see that if we split at 98, the penalty we pay is not increasing much.
 If we include another one like splitting at 96, the penalty will soar.
-It may be a good idea to split at 96 rather than 98 because leaf node containing too few records is not representative in general and often indicates overfitting.
+It may be a good idea to split at 96 rather than 98 because a leaf node containing too few records is not representative in general and often indicates overfitting.
 Here is the final look of our regression tree.
 You can calculate the regressed average prices at each region easily.

 Final Regression Tree

-Below is a visualization for the partition of the regions.
+The following figure shows a visualization for the partition of the regions:

 Regressed Values and Region Partitioning

-In multi-feature cases, we will have more than one features.
-The scanning of the best splitting value should include all the features but the idea is the same.
+In multi-feature cases, we will have more than one feature.
+The scanning of the best splitting value should include all the features, but the idea is the same.

 Examples with Scikit-learn